yigitdemirbas/yigitdemirbas/README.md

 - 🌱 I’m currently learning **DevOps**

-- 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/yigit-demirbas/](https://www.linkedin.com/in/yigit-demirbas/)
+- 👨‍💻 All of my projects are available at [my LinkedIn account](https://www.linkedin.com/in/yigit-demirbas/)

 - 📫 How to reach me **demirbasyigit@gmail.com**